RicardoAHT/RicardoAHT/README.md

 Master's in Business Administration (Ongoing)
   - University of the Coast, Barranquilla, Colombia
   - Pursuing a master's degree in administration on Saturdays, allowing me to balance my academic and professional commitments effectively.

-### 💻 Technical Skills

-I possess a diverse skill set in programming and web development:

-- **JavaScript:** Proficient in JavaScript, with a strong command of its libraries and frameworks.
-- **Python:** Intermediate level proficiency in Python, enabling me to tackle a wide range of tasks.
-- **HTML and CSS:** Strong skills in HTML and CSS for web development.
-- **React:** Proficient in building web applications using React.
-- **GitHub:** Experienced in version control and collaboration through GitHub.

 ### 🔈Language Proficiency